fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Type inference will infer a reference type to be nullable in cases where it can be the result of an F# expression.
 This will generate warnings for existing code utilizing type inference.
 It will obviously also do so when dereferencing a reference type inferred to be nullable.
 Thus, warnings for nullability must be off by default for existing projects and on by default for new ones.

 Additionally, adding nullable annotations to an API will be a breaking change for users who have opted into warnings when they upgrade a library to use the new API.
-This also warrants the ability to turn off warnings.
+This also warrants the ability to turn off warnings for specific assemblies.

 Finally, F# code in particular is quite aggressive with respect to non-null today.
 It is expected that a lot of F# users would like these warnings to actually be errors, independently of turning all warnings into errors.
 This should also be possible.